pluf/di/README.md

 	composer require pluf/di

-It requires PHP version 7.2 and higher.
+It requires PHP version 7.4 and higher.
+This is a very fress PHP project and my refactor to PHP8 very soon.

+## Quick start